 Here are some of the points we can ponder about:

 1. Is your teaching about to be disrupted?

 Certainly!
 However, in a good way for several reasons.
-At the advent of AI technology, several researchers, educators and schools started developing customised learning materials and educational content for their specific students to provide personalised tutoring.
-Although learning process is largely dominated by human-to-human interaction, with the help of AI, educators can comprehend the learning patterns of each and every student along with personalised feedback.
+At the advent of AI technology, several researchers, educators, and schools started developing customised learning materials and educational content for their specific students to provide personalised tutoring.
+Although the learning process is largely dominated by human-to-human interaction, with the help of AI, educators can comprehend the learning patterns of each and every student along with personalised feedback.